Why Black Men Like Terry Crews Are Brave To Expose Sexual Assault [Opinion]

 The Harvey Weinstein sexual abuse scandal has been a catalyst for men, women, and children in the entertainment industry to come forward with their own stories of sexual harassment and assault.
 Dozens of accusers have bravely shared the details of these incidents.
 But when actor Terry Crews talked about how he was groped by an industry executive last year, another layer was added to the conversation.
 The focus on White female actresses shifted to this 240-pound Black former NFL player.
 His admission was jarring.

 Crews has since filed a criminal complaint with the LAPD against his alleged attacker after carrying the shame, guilt, and trauma around with him for the last year.
 Many have called him brave for coming forward and even more inspired by his courage to fight.
-But sadly, Crews isn’t the only Black male to be sexually violated in the entertainment industry.
+But sadly, Crews isn’t the only black male to be sexually violated in the entertainment industry.
 Hollywood’s rape culture and rampant pedophilia are said to be the industry’s worst-kept secret.

 Just last week, Family Matters actor Darius McCrary revealed to TMZ that he had been molested by a Hollywood executive when he was a young man getting started in the business.
 In his confession, he frowned upon those who might be exploiting their alleged attackers in a quest for the limelight.
 He won’t name names.